 \subsection{An isometry to the sphere}

 We will now construct an isometry that will map the diffeomorphism group with the right-invariant $\dot W^{1,r}$-Finsler metric to an infinite dimensional $L^r$-sphere of radius $r$.
-As mentioned earlier, this transformation was already used by Sarria and Saxton to study these equations \cite{SS13}.\footnote{It was also used as a tool for studying the diameter of diffeomorphism groups \cite{bauer2019can}.} The merit of this section is in revealing the geometric meaning of it.
-Also, we hope that this viewpoint will provide further tools to study the $\lambda$-PJ equations by studying the $L^r$-sphere (in a similar way to the Hunter--Saxton case \cite{lenells2007hunter}).
+As mentioned earlier, this transformation was already used by Sarria and Saxton to study the $\lambda$-PJ equation \cite{SS13}.\footnote{It was also used as a tool for studying the diameter of diffeomorphism groups \cite{bauer2019can}.} The merit of this section is in revealing the geometric meaning of it in the context of the $r$-HS equation.
+Also, we hope that this viewpoint will provide further tools to study these equations by studying the $L^r$-sphere (in a similar way to the Hunter--Saxton case \cite{lenells2007hunter}).

 \begin{thm} Let $r\in[1,\infty)$.
 The mapping

 is an isometric embedding.
 Furthermore, the image $\mathcal U=\Phi(\Diff_0(S^1))$ is an open subset of the $L^r$-sphere of radius $r$ given by